-Do you want to avoid a fight in your relationship?
+Do you want to avoid saying hurtful things to your partner?

 Sometimes we say certain things to our spouse/partner that is hurtful, something that we shouldn’t say and eventually leads either to an argument or end up hurting each other.